Annabelle movies in order The Conjuring Marathon

 Annabelle (2014)

 Now that you understand how the demon entered the doll, move on to Annabelle, the film that set everything in motion.
-This classic 1970s supernatural doll horror features a satanic cult, a haunted nursing student, and an increasingly unsettling atmosphere.
-Directed by John R. Leonetti, who was the director of photography for The Conjuring, the film perfectly captures the era's aesthetic.
-Set before The Conjuring but after Creation, it features old apartments, self-moving strollers, and a doll that appears where it shouldn't.
+This classic 1970s supernatural doll horror has a satanic cult, a haunted nursing student, and an increasingly unsettling atmosphere.
+John R. Leonetti, who was the director of photography for The Conjuring, directed the film, and he perfectly captured the era's aesthetic.
+The movie takes place in an era between The Conjuring and Creation.
+It features old apartments, self-moving strollers, and a doll that appears in the wrong place.
+This film connects the origin and the impact, showing how the doll changes from an unknown artifact into one of the most dangerous objects in the Warrens' artifact room.
+You can still see the influence of Raggedy Ann, but by now, you're fully immersed in this nightmare world.

 Annabelle Comes Home (2019)

+Finally, watch Annabelle Comes Home, the "Avengers: The Endgame" of haunted artifacts.
+The doll is now safely (?) stored in the Warren Occult Museum, but one night of curiosity unleashes all the entities.
+You can expect to see the Bride ghost, Ferryman ghost, Samurai armor spirit, a TV ghost, and even the Black Shuck werewolf.
+It's a parade of pure horror.
 The cast is outstanding: Mckenna Grace stars as Judy Warren, daughter of Ed and Lorraine Warren (with Patrick Wilson and Vera Farmiga reprising their roles).
-Madison Iseman shines as Mary Ellen, and Katie Sarife plays Daniela, a character with secrets of her own.
+Madison Iseman really shines as Mary Ellen, and Katie Sarife plays Daniela, a character with secrets of her own.
 This film feels like a greatest hits album of the Conjuring Universe, with the Annabelle doll as the headliner.
-It's the perfect finale for your marathon and a great segue into a broader Conjuring binge.
+It's the perfect finale for your marathon and a great way to jump into a bigger Conjuring binge.

 Tips for Your Perfect Annabelle Marathon

+Watching with friends?
+There'll be time to chat after each movie, get more snacks, or just take a breather.
+Set the viewing order beforehand to avoid any mid-marathon debates.
+Black coffee, popcorn with chili seasoning, and a blanket to hide behind are essentials.
 Want to explore the Conjuring Universe further after this trilogy?
-Dive into The Conjuring and The Conjuring 2 after Annabelle Comes Home.
+Check out The Conjuring and The Conjuring 2 after Annabelle Comes Home.
 Spin-offs like The Nun and The Curse of La Llorona offer more context around the artifact room and demon conjuration.
-But for now, focus on the doll.
-She has enough chaos to fill your entire evening.
+But for now, let's focus on the doll.
+She's got more than enough chaos to keep you busy all evening.